phoenixframework/phoenix/guides/request_lifecycle.md

 end
 ```

-### A New Template

-Phoenix templates are just that, templates into which data can be rendered.
-The standard templating engine Phoenix uses is `EEx`, which stands for Embedded Elixir.
+Now in order to add templates to this view, we simply need to add files to the `lib/hello_web/templates/hello` directory.
+Note the controller name (`HelloController`), the view name (`HelloView`), and the template directory (`hello`) all follow the same naming convention and are named after each other.

+A template file has the following structure: `NAME.FORMAT.TEMPLATING_LANGUAGE`.
+In our case, we will create a "index.html.eex" file at "lib/hello_web/templates/hello/index.html.eex". ".eex" stands for `EEx`, which is a library for embedding Elixir that ships as part of Elixir itself.
 Phoenix enhances EEx to include automatic escaping of values.
 This protects you from security vulnerabilities like Cross-Site-Scripting with no extra work on your part.
-All of our template files will have the `.eex` file extension.

-Templates are scoped to a view, which are scoped to a controller.
-Phoenix creates a `lib/hello_web/templates` directory where we can put all these.
-It is best to namespace these for organization, so for our hello page, that means we need to create a `hello` directory under `lib/hello_web/templates` and then create an `index.html.eex` file within it.

-Let's do that now.
 Create `lib/hello_web/templates/hello/index.html.eex` and make it look like this:

 ```html
 <div class="phx-hero">